 Over 98% of men who show homosexual behaviour have done so by the time they’re 20.
 Also, women showing homosexual behaviour tend to switch to heterosexual mating after staying in a homosexual relationship for about 1-3 years.1

 This exposure to sex and sexual techniques provides these individuals with an advantage over those lacking this exposure.
 As the old adage goes, practice makes perfect.

 2) Social bonding

 Members of some species engage in homosexual behaviour to form and maintain alliances and social bonds.

-Female bonobos also show increased homosexual behaviour during times of high tension and conflict.2 Similar behaviour is observed in bottlenose dolphins, acorn woodpeckers, Japanese macaques, and even lions.
+Female bonobos also show increased homosexual behavior during times of high tension and conflict.2 Similar behavior is observed in bottlenose dolphins, acorn woodpeckers, Japanese macaques, and even lions.

 Here’s a clip showing homosexual activity among male lions: